jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-15-security-architecture.md

 - Improves consistency, reduces manual errors
 - Risks: compromised scripts, misconfigurations at scale
 - Defenses: version control, code reviews, automated testing
+- **Infrastructure as Code (IaC):** a method in which IT infrastructures are defined in code files that can be versioned, tested, and audited
+	- **YAML, JSON, HashiCorp Configuration Language (HCL)**
+- **Snowflake System:** a configuration that lacks consistency that might introduce risks, so it has to eliminated
+- **Idempotence:** the ability of an operation to produce the same results as many times as it is executed
+- IaC offers significant benefits:
+	- speed and efficiency, consistency and standardization, scalability, cost savings, auditability and compliance
+	- learning curve, complexity, security risks

 ---